Did you know that over the past 15 years, regular work-at-home has grown by 173%?

 This doesn’t mean, however, that there aren’t any challenges associated with remote work.

-Luckily, as a remote team manager, there are several things you can do to overcome this challenge - one of them being the adoption of employee recognition strategies.
+Luckily, as a remote team manager, there are several things you can do to overcome this challenge - one of them being the adoption of employee recognition ideas.

 How can you do that from afar, you may ask?
 Well, there are more ways than you think.
 Keep reading to discover seven simple, yet effective remote employee appreciation ideas!